A closer look at the biggest achievements of Jon Stewart. Awards, milestones, and records that define success.

 In 2001, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program.

-In December 2003, Newsweek named Jon Stewart the "Who's Next?" person for 2004, predicting his rise to sensation.
+In the December 2003 New Year's edition, Newsweek named Jon Stewart the "Who's Next?" person for 2004, predicting he would emerge as an absolute sensation.

-In 2004, Jon Stewart spoke at the commencement ceremonies at his alma mater, William & Mary, and received an honorary Doctor of Arts degree.
+In 2004, Jon Stewart spoke at the commencement ceremonies at William & Mary, his alma mater, and received an honorary Doctor of Arts degree.
 He was also the Class Day keynote speaker at Princeton University in 2004.

 In 2005, Jon Stewart and The Daily Show received the National Council of Teachers of English (NCTE) George Orwell Award for Distinguished Contribution to Honesty and Clarity in Public Language.

-In 2005, Jon Stewart and The Daily Show won the Grammy Award for Best Comedy Album for the audiobook edition of America (The Book): A Citizen's Guide to Democracy Inaction.
+In 2005, Jon Stewart and The Daily Show won the Grammy Award for Best Comedy Album for the audiobook edition of "America (The Book): A Citizen's Guide to Democracy Inaction".

 In 2006, Jon Stewart was presented an Honorary All-America Award by the National Soccer Coaches Association of America (NSCAA).